coffee2code/blog-time/readme.txt

 = Why is the time not changing in the sidebar widget? =

 The widget's "Use dynamic clock?" configuration setting may not be checked (which it is by default).
+Or JavaScript could be disabled in the browser.

 = The time matches my computer's time; how do I know this thing is working? =

 Your machine may well be synced with the server's clock.
 One test you can perform is to change the blog's time zone (under Settings -> General).
 The blog's time will then be set to a different hour, which should then be reflected by the widget.

+= Can the clock be enabled/disabled on a per-user basis? =

+Yes, but only programmatically at the moment.
+Check out the docs for the `c2c_blog_time_toolbar_widget_for_user` filter for more information and a code example.

 = How do I go back to having the legacy static timestamp as opposed to the dynamic clock? =